amhiggin/REST-Worker-Service/README.md

 <b>Task</b>: <i>"To construct a REST service system, focused on the efficient computation of code complexity for a given repository, utilising a set of nodes as appropriate to minimise execution time from submission to result return".</i>

 ## Distributed RESTful System
-A RESTful service to calculate the Cyclomatic Complexity (CC) of a Github repository.
+A RESTful service to calculate the average Cyclomatic Complexity (CC) of the commits in a Github repository.

 A Manager node delegates work to Worker nodes, which request more work once they have completed a piece of work - the <i>work-stealing pattern</i>.
 'Work' is the calculation of the average cyclomatic complexity (CC) for each commit in a Github repository.